hammem/monarchmoney/README.md

 As of writing this README, the following methods are supported:

 - `get_accounts` - all the accounts linked to Monarch Money
 - `get_account_holdings` - all of the securities in a brokerage or similar type of account
 - `get_subscription_details` - the Monarch Money account's status (e.g. paid or trial)
 - `get_transactions` - transaction data, defaults to returning the last 100 transactions; can also be searched by date range
 - `get_transaction_categories` all of the categories configured in the account
-- `get_transaction_tags`  all of the tags configured in the account
+- `get_transaction_tags` - all of the tags configured in the account
+- `get_cashflow` - cashflow data (by category, category group, merchant and a summary)
+- `get_cashflow_summary` - cashflow summary (income, expense, savings, savings rate)